 But from a “possibilities” point of view, the hermit makes substantial gains due to the possibility for cooperation.

-The share of control that is given up is however widely compensated by cooperation.
+As a result, the share of control you give up on the island is widely compensated by cooperation.

 Why is cooperation important?

 Because it enables the hermit to become more productive.
 Trees that used to be impossible to carry, can now be carried.

 The coconut that was impossible to be picked up, can now be picked up.

 While the number of people on the island has been multiplied by two, the productive output has been multiplied by three.